ai-on-gke/website/site/content/docs/agentic/adk-llama-vllm/index.md

    ```

 Prepare the tfvars file that will be needed during the IAP guide.
 We also can specify some of the known variable values, so you only need to specify the remaining ones with the `<>` placeholder.
+More information about the remaining values can be found in the IAP guide, which you will find a link to in the following steps.

    ```bash
    cat <<EOF > ../iap/values.tfvars